amarula/chatgpt-code-review-gerrit-plugin/README.md

 These parameters are specific to connecting with the OpenAI server and should only be modified by advanced users:

-- `gptDomain`: Specifies the default domain for OpenAI, set to `https://api.openai.com`.
+- `aiDomain`: Specifies the default domain for OpenAI, set to `https://api.openai.com`.
-- `gptConnectionTimeout`: Defines the timeout for connections to the OpenAI server, with a default of 30 seconds.
+- `aiConnectionTimeout`: Defines the timeout for connections to the OpenAI server, with a default of 30 seconds.
-- `gptPollingTimeout`: Sets the timeout for terminating OpenAI polling on requests, defaulting to 180 seconds.
+- `aiPollingTimeout`: Sets the timeout for terminating OpenAI polling on requests, defaulting to 180 seconds.
 - `getPollingInterval`: Sets the interval for OpenAI polling on requests, defaulting to 1 second.
-- `gptConnectionRetryInterval`: Sets the interval between two connection attempts, with a default of 10 seconds.
+- `aiConnectionRetryInterval`: Sets the interval between two connection attempts, with a default of 10 seconds.
-- `gptConnectionMaxRetryAttempts`: Determines the maximum number of retry attempts, defaulting to 2.
+- `aiConnectionMaxRetryAttempts`: Determines the maximum number of retry attempts, defaulting to 2.
-- `gptUploadedChunkSizeMb`: When uploading project repositories to OpenAI, the repositories are packaged and split into chunk files.
+- `aiUploadedChunkSizeMb`: When uploading project repositories to OpenAI, the repositories are packaged and split into chunk files.
 This setting specifies the maximum size of each chunk file, with a default of 5 MB.

 ## Commands